HACManchester/membership-system/docs/billing.md

 **Mental model:** a `SubscriptionCharge` is the *invoice*; a `Payment` is the *money movement* attempting to settle it; `Payment.reference = SubscriptionCharge.id` links them.

+> **Don't trust `created_at` on `subscription_charge` on production.** Charges there have been
+> observed with a `created_at` matching the moment a webhook marked them paid — a batch of
+> confirmations delivered in one request left a group of charges all "created" in the same second,
+> long after they were really raised.
+The likely cause is the age of the table: created in 2015
+> with non-nullable timestamps, `created_at` would have been the first `TIMESTAMP` column and
+> picked up MySQL's implicit `ON UPDATE CURRENT_TIMESTAMP`, so every write rewrites it.
+A
+> freshly-migrated database does **not** reproduce this (`created_at timestamp NULL DEFAULT NULL`),
+> so it can only be confirmed on production with `SHOW CREATE TABLE subscription_charge` — do that
+> before building any conclusion on those timestamps.
+Either way, prefer `charge_date` (a plain
+> `date`, written once) for when a charge is *for*, and the Payment's `paid_at` for when the money
+> actually moved.

 ### Pricing (`config/membership.php`)

 Tiered amounts (low income / standard / supporter), stored in pence in config while